What is the G.E.M.?

-The UTGCD educational aquifer exhibit offers information demonstrations about native plants, rainwater harvesting, and formations of the Trinity Aquifer.
-Contact the District office or fill out the form below to schedule a visit from the UTGCD mobile aquifer.
+The G.E.M.
+(Groundwater Education Mobile) exhibit offers information demonstrations about native plants, rainwater harvesting, and formations of the Trinity Aquifer.
+Contact the District office or fill out the form below to schedule a visit from the G.E.M..

-Over 2,500 middle school students and 213 people at community events toured the aquifer exhibit, well model, videos, and lessons within the UTGCD trailer.
+Over 3,400 elementary school, middle school, and high school students and 1,100 adults & children at community events toured the aquifer exhibit, well model, videos, and lessons within the G.E.M..
 Students are encouraged to engage in critical thinking about our most precious resource.
-In addition to touring the exhibits, staff led 42 days of STEM-based learning that included customized lesson plans with aquifer curriculum, water pollution simulations, and water conservation principles.
+In addition to touring the exhibits, staff participated in many STEM-based learning activities that included customized lesson plans with aquifer curriculum, water pollution simulations, and water conservation principles.

 Where can you expect to see G.E.M. this year?

 It is our goal to reach 4,000 Texas youth with the G.E.M. in 2019!
 We hope to encourage water conservation by teaching aquifer maintenance and practical water stewardship.
 We are available for elementary, middle, and high schools, as well as festivals and teacher development.
 With your help, we can tailor presentations to your exact curriculum and needs.
 We hope to see you soon!